-There are no longer very many countries which share land borders and drive on opposite sides of the road.
-However, it’s not as great a puzzle as it seems, because you normally have to stop anyway for customs and immigration clearance.
+There are no longer many countries which share land borders and drive on opposite sides of the road.
+However, the process of switching sides is not usually a challenge, because in most cases vehicles have to stop for customs and immigration clearance.
 Generally speaking, you drive into the customs area, park your vehicle for inspection, and then when you leave via the other side of the parking area, you simply make sure you are on the correct side of the road.

 Here are a few reports from the field…

 - Andrew Myles: It was not a problem at the only border I have been to like this (Zaire-Uganda).
 The traffic was slow and there was very little of it.
 There was just a sign reminding you to swap sides.